 2. Their objective is to contribute to (a) the fight against health, social, economic and cultural exclusions and inequalities, (b) to education for citizenship, in particular through education for all, (c) to the preservation and development of local community ties or (d) maintaining and strengthening territorial cohesion; 3.
-They contribute to sustainable

-3. They contribute to sustainable development in its economic, social, environmental and participative dimensions, to the energy transition or to international solidarity, provided that their activity is linked to one of the objectives mentioned in 1 and 2.
+They contribute to sustainable development in its economic, social, environmental and participative dimensions, to the energy transition or to international solidarity, provided that their